 Since 2016, the regions of North-West and South-West Cameroon have been facing continual violence.
-According to UNICEF, over 300,000 school-age children have been displaced as their families seek refuge in places that they hope are a little safer.
+According to UNICEF, over 300,000 school-age children in Cameroon have been displaced as their families seek refuge in places that they hope are a little safer.
 Armed groups in control of the region have had a no-schools policy, so 80% of children have been denied schooling over a number of years.
 The goal of this project is to equip teachers, parents and guardians of these children to help them deal with the trauma, and return to normal life and education.

 If we receive extra funds, this will go towards next year’s target.